 The Friends of Eastern Sierra Avalanche Center is a 501(c)3 non-profit organization overseen by a volunteer Board of Directors, outlined below.
 For general information, please email firstname.lastname@example.org.

-ESAC employs 3 full-time avalanche forecasters to provide daily avalanche advisories and field observations.
-An administrative coordinator and education coordinator support the forecasters and the board of directors in fulfilling our mission and expanding opportunities for local community members.
+ESAC employs avalanche forecasters to provide daily avalanche advisories and field observations.
+An administrative manager supports the forecasters and the board of directors in fulfilling our mission and expanding opportunities for local community members.

 Steve grew up skiing in Golden, Colorado.
 He began to venture outside the gates in his mid teens and never looked back.
 While attending college in Durango, Colorado, he continued to push his skills and knowledge earning his turns in the San Juan mountains.
 He has skied across the globe from Japan to the Himalaya where he helped start a ski school in Gulmarg, Kashmir.
 More recently Steve has worked as a ski guide in the Wallowa Mountains of eastern Oregon as well as a member of the Snow Safety department at Mt Hood Meadows.
 When Steve isn’t skiing he spends his time guiding raft trips on the Colorado River through the Grand Canyon.